tjhickey724/discrete_math/notes/graph_theory/overview.md

 For example, multiplying the 1st row of A by the 2nd column of B gives
 * $(1 1 0) * (0 1 1) = 1 * 0 + 1 * 1 + 0 * 1 = 1$

+## Reachability
+We can use a similar approach if we just want to find